Sunnet314159/CFG-Jittor/README.md

-# The Implementation of Condition-Free Guidance(CFG) with Jittor
+# The Implementation of Classifier-Free Guidance(CFG) with Jittor

 ## Introduction
-This work is the implementation of Condition-Free Guidance(CFG) with Jittor frame(https://github.com/Jittor/jittor).
+This work is the implementation of Classifier-Free Guidance(CFG) with Jittor frame(https://github.com/Jittor/jittor).

 - Training and sampling with MNIST dataset
 - Training and testing process aligned with PyTorch implementation